Skip to main content

 Evaluation judge model

-After the transform completes, an LLM evaluates the quality of the anonymization or augmentation.
-Select the model you want to use for this post-processing evaluation step.
+After the job completes, an LLM evaluates the quality of the results.
+Select the model to use for this evaluation.

 Step 3: Entity types & masks